zu213/spotify-roulette/README.md

 - That completes the game, after the countdown is up you'll be told the correct answer at the end.

 ## Future:
-TODO: Make game have multiple rounds,
+TODO: Make game have multiple rounds
-TODO: Make the players have a score and leaderboard TODO(potentially): make the server connection for table use websockets.
+TODO: Make the players have a score and leaderboard
+TODO(potentially): make the server connection for table use websockets